hithosh/StarwarsApi/README.md

 React project that connects to the StarWars API using React with Typescript and React Hooks
 * Display results
 * Searchable result
-* create dynamic Avatar based on api provide attributes
+* create dynamic Avatar based on api provided attributes
 * pagination